Veteran Suicide Risk and Prevention

 In some cases, you may not be able to access the treatment you need with the VA due to issues like a lack of providers within a reasonable distance or wait times that are too long.
 In this case, the VA partners with community care providers to get you the care you need.

 Desert Hope is proud to be a certified community care provider with the VA.
 We work every day to help Veterans dealing with substance abuse and mental health issues find hope.
-In our dedicated Veterans’ program, The Rally Point: AAC, we provide specialized care that targets your needs, including trauma-based therapies, coping skills, family therapy, and education on issues such as hypervigilance and post-traumatic responses.
+In our dedicated Veterans’ program, we provide specialized care that targets your needs, including trauma-based therapies, coping skills, family therapy, and education on issues such as hypervigilance and post-traumatic responses.

 Veterans’ Suicide Prevention Hotlines & Resources